awsdocs/amazon-ec2-user-guide-windows/doc_source/monitoring-instances-status-check_sched.md

 ## View scheduled events<a name="viewing_scheduled_events"></a>

-In addition to receiving notification of scheduled events in email, you can check for scheduled events using one of the following methods\.
+In addition to receiving notification of scheduled events in email, you can check for scheduled events by using one of the following methods\.

 ------
 #### [ New console ]